An ectopic pregnancy is when an embryo (fertilized egg) grows in the wrong place outside the womb, like in a fallopian tube or attached to an ovary.

 What is an ectopic pregnancy?

 Ectopic means “out of place.”
-An ectopic pregnancy is when an embryo grows in the wrong place outside of the womb.
+An ectopic pregnancy is when an embryo grows in the wrong place outside the womb.
 An embryo is a fertilized egg that results when an egg and sperm combine.

 Once an egg is fertilized, it usually travels down a fallopian tube and attaches to the lining of your uterus (also called the womb).
 Fallopian tubes are the tubes between your ovaries (where your eggs are stored) and the uterus.
 The uterus is the place inside you where your baby grows.